Strengthening Diversity in British Columbia, Canada

 Results & Impact

-The public dialogue event in partnership with the University of British Columbia garnered media coverage from every major media outlet in the province, garnering more than 10 minutes of air time each on CKNW Radio 980, CBC Radio, and Global TV’s morning show, as well as CBC News Online.
+The public dialogue event in partnership with the University of British Columbia attracted media coverage from every major media outlet in the province, garnering more than 10 minutes of air time each on CKNW Radio 980, CBC Radio, and Global TV’s morning show, as well as CBC News Online.
 Op/Eds were successfully accepted and published in the Globe and Mail and the Hill Times.